Everything Microsoft announced at Build 2019

 Other news that will be of particular interest to developers includes a new version of Visual Studio — Microsoft’s integrated development environment (IDE) — which will soon offer a browser-based companion tool, as well as new features for remote workers.

 Meanwhile, Microsoft announced that notable upgrades are coming to its code-free business apps building platform PowerApps and its broader Power BI business analytics service.
-And the company announced that Microsoft Search, its cross-domain search tool, and Microsoft Graph, a unified programmability model with accompanying APIs that provide access to data within Microsoft’s cloud products including Office 365, are now rolling out to all users after a short preview period.
+And the company announced that Microsoft Search, its cross-domain search tool, and Microsoft Graph, a unified programmability model with accompanying APIs that provide access to data within Microsoft’s cloud products, including Office 365, are now rolling out to all users after a short preview period.

 Cloud, open source, and IoT